Meghanaramesha/BLOG/GitBook_Content/Influencers/Kopelovich/Capybara Go x Teenage Mutant Ninja Turtles.md

 ######

-Another big crossover in mobile gaming — this time Capybara Go! teamed up with the Teenage Mutant Ninja Turtlesfor a special multi-phase event.
+Another big crossover in mobile gaming â€” this timeÂ Capybara Go!Â teamed up with theÂ Teenage Mutant Ninja Turtlesfor a special multi-phase event.

 Phase 2 brings a mix of:
-🎰 TMNT-themed gacha raids
+ðŸŽ° TMNT-themed gacha raids
-🎟️ An event pass with free & premium rewards
+ðŸŽŸï¸ An event pass with free & premium rewards
-⚔️ Boss battles featuring Krang
+âš”ï¸ Boss battles featuring Krang
-🎁 Daily logins & tasks tied into the collab
+ðŸŽ Daily logins & tasks tied into the collab

-What I really like here is that it’s not just a cosmetic skin drop — the IP is deeply woven into the event loops, progression, and monetization design.
+What I really like here is that itâ€™s not just a cosmetic skin drop â€” the IP is deeply woven into the event loops, progression, and monetization design.

 [](https://www.gamigion.com/wp-content/uploads/2025/09/Capybara-Go-x-Teenage-Mutant-Ninja-Turtles.mp4)